 Hire Through a Trusted Babysitting Tool

-As we’ve discussed, background checks for babysitters have to be exhaustive, or else it defeats the point of running one in the first place.
+As we’ve discussed, background checks for nannies and babysitters have to be exhaustive, or else it defeats the point of running one in the first place.
 Instead of running the check yourself, another option is to use a trusted babysitter app that specializes in vetting sitters and nannies, and can present you with candidates who have already been background checked and screened beforehand.
 At Nanno, we take background checking very seriously.
 Running a comprehensive county-level background check is only the first step of our extensive babysitter vetting process.
 We also conduct a behavioral profiling test, a skills test, and a thorough review of the candidate’s other qualifications.
 (To find out more about how Nanno checks babysitter and nanny candidates, see our article, How Nanno's Babysitter Vetting Process Works.

 Overwhelmed?
 Don’t be.